 Pupils develop an awareness of the past, using common words and phrases relating to the passing of time.
 They will be taught to know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They will use a wide vocabulary of everyday historical terms.
 They will ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They will understand some of the ways in which we find out about the past and identify different ways in which it is represented.
+Our children’s understanding of history is enriched with trips to the Black Country Living Museum and Warwick Castle.

 Pupils will be taught about: